 get started with product photography services with soona

-before you can be concerned about any of this — image sizes. file formats. search engine optimization. — you have to have high-quality photos for every section of your shopify site! at soona we’ve got you covered with inspo for lifestyle photography. best practices for e-commerce photography. and how to prep for a photo shoot. when you’re ready to start creating the content of your dreams — book a shoot with us for just $39/photo.
+Before you concern yourself with image sizes, file formats, and search engine optimization, you need high-quality photos for every section of your Shopify site!
+At soona we’ve got you covered with inspo for lifestyle photography, best practices for ecommerce photography, and how to prep for a photo shoot.
+When you’re ready to start creating the content of your dreams, book a shoot with us for just $39/photo, plus a monthly subscription or a one-time booking fee.